se-edu/learningresources/contents/ai/ml.md

 Techniques such as model compression must also be used to ensure that the models are within the desired size limit and perform fast enough.
 The following paper contains a survey of existing compression techniques for neural networks. ([link](https://arxiv.org/abs/1710.09282))

-Models are often trained against adversarial attacks for security reasons as well.
+Models are often trained against adversarial attacks for security reasons.
 An article detailing adversarial attacks on deep learning models can be found in the following link. ([link](https://blog.openai.com/adversarial-example-research/))

-Here are some articles detailing the process of deploying machine learning algorithms for production.
+Here are some articles and videos detailing the process of deploying machine learning algorithms for production.
 Dropbox: [OCR and automatic document rotation](https://blogs.dropbox.com/tech/2017/04/creating-a-modern-ocr-pipeline-using-computer-vision-and-deep-learning/)
 Mozilla: [DeepSpeech for voice recognition](https://hacks.mozilla.org/2017/11/a-journey-to-10-word-error-rate/)
 PyData's [Youtube Channel](https://www.youtube.com/user/PyDataTV/videos), with many videos on machine learning in production